UUDigitalHumanitieslab/perfectextractor/README.md

 The extraction was first tested with the [Dutch Parallel Corpus](http://www.kuleuven-kulak.be/DPC).
 This corpus (that uses the [TEI format](http://www.tei-c.org/)) consists of three languages: Dutch, French and English.
-The configuration for this corpus can be found in `corpora/dpc/base.cfg` and `corpora/dpc/perfect.cfg`.
+The configuration for this corpus can be found in `perfectextractor/corpora/dpc/base.cfg` and `perfectextractor/corpora/dpc/perfect.cfg`.
-Example documents from this corpus are included in the `tests/data/dpc` directory.
+Example documents from this corpus are included in the `perfectextractor/tests/data/dpc` directory.
 The data for this corpus is **closed source**, to retrieve the corpus, you'll have to contact the authors on the cited website.
 After you've obtained the data, you can run the extraction script with:

-    python extract.py <folder> en fr nl --corpus=dpc --extractor=perfect
+    extract <folder> en fr nl --corpus=dpc --extractor=perfect

 ### OPUS Corpora

-The extraction has also been implemented for the open parallel corpus [OPUS](http://opus.nlpl.eu/), that contains most notably the [Europarl Corpus](http://opus.nlpl.eu/Europarl.php) and the [OpenSubtitles Corpus](http://opus.nlpl.eu/OpenSubtitles.php).
+The extraction has also been implemented for the open parallel corpus collection [OPUS](http://opus.nlpl.eu/), that contains most notably the [Europarl Corpus](http://opus.nlpl.eu/Europarl.php) and the [OpenSubtitles Corpus](http://opus.nlpl.eu/OpenSubtitles.php).
 This corpus (that uses the [XCES format](http://www.tei-c.org/) for alignment) consists of a wide variety of languages.
-The configuration for this corpus can be found in `corpora/opus/base.cfg` and `corpora/opus/perfect.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
+The configuration for this corpus can be found in `perfectextractor/corpora/opus/base.cfg` and `perfectextractor/corpora/opus/perfect.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
-Example documents from this corpus are included in the `tests/data/europarl` directory.
+Example documents from this corpus are included in the `perfectextractor/tests/data/europarl` directory.
 The data for this corpus is **open source**: you can download the corpus and the alignment files from the cited website.
 After you've obtained the data, you can run the extraction script with:

-    python extract.py <folder> en de es --corpus=opus --extractor=perfect
+    extract <folder> en de es --corpus=opus --extractor=perfect

-### BNC Corpus
+### British National Corpus (BNC)

-The extraction has also been implemented for the monolingual BNC Corpus.
+The extraction has also been implemented for the monolingual [British National Corpus](http://www.natcorp.ox.ac.uk/).
-The data for this corpus is **open source**: you can download the corpus from the cited website.
+The data for this corpus is **open source**: you can download the corpus from the linked website.
 After you've obtained the data, you can run the extraction script with:

-    python extract.py <folder> en --corpus=bnc --extractor=perfect
+    extract <folder> en --corpus=bnc --extractor=perfect

 ### Implementing your own corpus

 If you want to implement the extraction for another corpus, you'll have to create:

-  * An implementation of the corpus in the `corpora` directory (see `corpora/opus` for an example).
+  * An implementation of the corpus in the `perfectextractor/corpora` directory (see `perfectextractor/corpora/opus` for an example).
-  * A configuration file in this directory (see `corpora/opus/base.cfg` for an example).
+  * A configuration file in this directory (see `perfectextractor/corpora/opus/base.cfg` for an example).
-  * An entry in the main script (see `extract.py`)
+  * An entry in the main script (see `perfectextractor/extract.py`)

 ## Other options to the extraction script

 You can view all options of the extraction script by typing:

-    python extract.py --help
+    extract --help

 Do note that at this point in time, not all options are available in all corpora.
 Feel free to send a pull request once you have implemented an option, or to request one by creating an issue.